The mestiza muse

 What to Look For in a Clarifying Shampoo

-As a former product junkie, with first-hand experience of the consequences that come from using too many products, I understand firsthand how difficult it can be to manage excessive build-up.
+As a former hair product junkie with first-hand experience of the consequences of using too many products, I genuinely understand how challenging it can be to manage excessive build-up.

-In my search for the perfect clarifying shampoo, I explored many options – only to realize that not all of them are created equal.
+In my quest for the perfect clarifying shampoo, I explored numerous options – only to realize that not all are created equal.

-It’s in the active ingredients where I can see the true distinction among shampoos.
-Through trial and error, eventually, I found one that works best with my curs!
+It’s in the active ingredients that I found the actual distinction among shampoos.
+Through trial and error, I finally found one that works best with my curls!

-Yet, if you follow the Curly Girl Method, it’s clear that these sulfates are a no-go and should be avoided.
-Sulfates have received a bad reputation, however, it all boils down to the formulation!
+But if you follow the Curly Girl Method, it’s clear that these sulfates should be avoided.
+Sulfates have received a bad reputation; however, it all boils down to the formulation!

-If you’re looking for a clarifying shampoo to help remove the build-up, here are some key ingredients to look for:
+When searching for a good clarifying shampoo, here are some key ingredients to look for:

-• Salicylic Acid (for the scalp) – This is a beta-hydroxy acid that helps exfoliate the scalp and remove dead skin cells.
+• Salicylic Acid (for the scalp) – This beta-hydroxy acid helps exfoliate the scalp and remove dead skin cells.

 • Sodium Polystyrene Sulfonate

-• Sodium Citrate and Trisodium Phosphate are common ingredients in clarifying shampoos.
+• Sodium Citrate and Trisodium Phosphate.
 These ingredients are deep cleansers, degreasers, chelators (mineral deposit removers), and pH balanced.

 If your shampoo contains any of the surfactants below, it could be potent enough to clarify and revitalize your hair.